Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the urethritis
+Causes urethritis

-Viruses of herpes simplex type 2 (genital) and spiky kondillomas are referred to the pathogens of viral urethritis.
-In recent years, there has been a trend towards widespread distribution.
+Viral urethritis is caused by herpes simplex virus type 2 (genital) and pointed condylomas.
+In recent years, there has been a tendency for their widespread distribution.
 Both viruses cause disease only in humans.
-Infection occurs at close, intimate contacts.
-At the same time, it is possible to get infected from the infected patient both in the presence of symptoms of the disease, and in their absence.
-Primary infection is often accompanied by severe symptoms, after which the virus passes into a latent state.
-A repeated exacerbation of the disease is observed in 75% of patients.
+Infection occurs through close, intimate contacts.
+In this case, you can become infected from an infected patient both with and without symptoms of the disease.
+Primary infection is often accompanied by pronounced symptoms, after which the virus goes into a latent state.
+Repeated exacerbation of the disease is observed in 75% of patients.

-Symptoms of the urethritis
+Symptoms urethritis

 - sharp;